About the author

 Gaffer

 The gaffer is a production’s chief lighting technician and head of the electric department.
-They plan and coordinate the placement and powering of lights to achieve the level of illumination desired by the director of photography.
+They interpret the lighting plan and design technical solutions to achieve the production’s desired look, whether that involves rigging 10Ks on a condor or bouncing LED panels off a wall.

 Best boy electric

-While the traditional “best boy” title is still most typically used, the alternative film crew positions of “best girl” and “best person” are gaining popularity and may very well be encountered on your next call sheet.
+While the traditional “best boy” title is still most typically used, the alternative film crew positions of “best electric” and “best person” are gaining popularity and may very well be encountered on your next film crew positions list.

 ELT